Preadmission Screening and Resident Review (PASRR) | State Mental Health Authority (SMHA)

 The Behavioral Health Administration acts as the State Mental Health Authority (SMHA) for the federally required Preadmission Screening and Resident Review (PASRR) program for individuals entering Medicaid Certified Nursing Facilities within Colorado, which is managed by the Colorado Department of Health Care Policy and Finance.

-The SMHA is responsible for making the Mental Illness (MI) Specialized Services (SS) and Nursing Facility (NF) determinations, based upon an evaluation conducted by an independent entity.
+The SMHA is responsible for making the Mental Illness (MI) and Specialized Services (SS) determinations, based upon an evaluation conducted by an independent entity.
 The SMHA makes timely determinations based on these independent Level II evaluations of NF applicants and residents.
-Determinations made by the SMHA are based upon the above evaluations and contain all required information including any MI needs that are to be addressed in the NF plan of care.
+Determinations made by the SMHA are based upon the above evaluations and contain all required information including any behavioral health needs that are to be addressed in the Nursing Facility (NF) plan of care.

 PASRR determinations made by the SMHA cannot be countermanded by the SMA through the claims payment process or through other utilization control/review processes, or by the Colorado Department of Public Health and Environment (CDPHE), survey and certification agency, or by any receiving facility or other involved entities.

-Preadmission Screening and Resident Review (PASRR) is a federal requirement to help ensure that individuals are not inappropriately placed in nursing homes for long term care.
+Pre-admission Screening and Resident Review (PASRR) is a federally required program to help ensure that individuals are not inappropriately placed in nursing homes for long term care.
 PASRR requires that:

-1. all applicants to a Medicaid-certified nursing facility be evaluated for serious mental illness (SMI) and/or intellectual disability,
+- All applicants to a Medicaid-certified nursing facility be evaluated for serious mental illness (SMI) and/or intellectual disability.

-2. be offered the most appropriate setting for their needs (in the community, a nursing facility, or acute care settings), and
+- Individuals are offered the most appropriate setting for their needs (in the community, a nursing facility, or acute care settings).

 PASRR is an important tool for states to use in rebalancing services away from institutions and towards supporting people in their homes, and to comply with the Supreme Court decision, Olmstead vs L.C.
 (1999), under the Americans with Disabilities Act, individuals with disabilities cannot be required to be institutionalized to receive public benefits that could be furnished in community-based settings.
-PASRR can also advance person-centered care planning by assuring that psychological, psychiatric, and functional needs are considered along with personal goals and preferences in planning long term care.
+PASRR can also advance person-centered care planning by assuring that psychiatric and disability needs as well as functional impairments are considered along with personal goals and preferences in planning long term care.

-In brief, the PASRR process requires that all applicants to Medicaid-certified Nursing Facilities be given a preliminary assessment to determine whether they might have SMI or (ID).
+In brief, the PASRR process requires that all applicants to Medicaid-certified nursing facilities be given a preliminary assessment to determine whether they might have SMI or (ID).
 This is called a "Level I screen."
-Those individuals who test positive at Level I are then evaluated in depth, called "Level II" PASRR.
-The results of this evaluation result in a determination of need, determination of appropriate setting, and a set of recommendations for services to inform the individual's plan of care.
+Those individuals who test positive at Level I are then evaluated in depth, called "Level II Assessment".
+The results of this evaluation result in a determination of need, determination of appropriate care setting, and a set of identified specialized services to inform the individual's plan of care.
 Regulations governing PASRR are found in the Code of Federal Regulations, primarily at 42 CFR 483.100-138.

 Training